Review Monitoring Best Practices | Yext Hitchhikers Platform

 - How often you should look at your reviews

 This will depend highly on your organization and which groups are interested in being involved.
-Some common teams we see are:
+Stakeholders that are often involved in review monitoring include:

-Corporate - The corporate team is often involved in order to understand brand reputation and gather data to make informed business improvements.
+Corporate: The corporate or executive team is often involved in order to understand brand reputation at a high-level to inform strategic decisions.

-Local Managers - Local managers such as store managers, regional managers, or franchisees are involved when the corporate team wants to provide relevant data to the local teams and give them the information they need to improve their locations.
+Local Managers: Local managers such as store managers, regional managers, or franchisees are involved in order to provide relevant data to their local teams and improve individual locations.

-Integrations - Integrations are helpful to get the right reviews in front of the right people.
-For example, if your customer care team typically uses Zendesk or Salesforce to view customer satisfaction issues it might be helpful for them to receive and respond to negative reviews there as well!
+Integrations: Integrations are helpful to get reviews in front of teams who may not be working directly in Yext.
+For example, if your customer care team typically lives in Zendesk or Salesforce, they can receive and respond to reviews in those platforms.

-No matter the cadence you would like to view your reviews it is important to put the processes in place to support those needs.
+No matter the cadence you decide to monitor reviews, it’s important to put processes in place to support those needs.